en flag +1 214 306 68 37

 Get an estimate

-ScienceSoft’s Consulting and Development Services for Computer-Vision-Based Inventory Counting
+ScienceSoft’s Services for Computer-Vision-Based Inventory Counting

 In image analysis software development since 2013 and in supply chain software development since 2012, ScienceSoft delivers reliable computer vision solutions for inventory counting covering the needs of businesses in 30+ industries.